o3de/o3de.org/content/docs/userguide/use-parameters-to-adjust-animation-during-runtime.md

   in &ALYlong;. '
 title: Using Parameters to Adjust the Animation During Runtime
 ---
-# Using Parameters to Adjust the Animation During Runtime<a name="use-parameters-to-adjust-animation-during-runtime"></a>
+# Using Parameters to Adjust the Animation During Runtime {#use-parameters-to-adjust-animation-during-runtime}

 You can adjust the **SimulatedObject** node to change its animation during runtime\.
 To do so, create a **Parameter** node and attach them to the node in the anim graph\.
 If you don't, the **SimulatedObject** node uses the properties that you entered in the **Attributes** panel\.